wraporians/react-native-navigation-boilerplate/readme.md

 ## Getting Started

 After installing the package as a global executable.
-You will be able to use **"React-Native-Navigation"** command to generate new React Native Navigation boilerplate.
+You will be able to use **"react-native-boilerplate"** command to generate new React Native Navigation boilerplate.

 #### Usage